BalajiG2000/BalajiG2000/README.md

 ### Hi there 👋
+- 💬 Ask me anything about Computer Science
+- 📫 How to reach me: gbalaji20002000@gmail.com
+- ⚡ Every year millions of trees are planted by squirrels as they hide seeds and tend to forget the location.
 <!--
 **BalajiG2000/BalajiG2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.